The Exempt Mindset

 There is also the Professional exemption for which the employee’s primary duty is the performance of work requiring advanced knowledge — defined as work which is predominantly intellectual in character and which includes work requiring the consistent exercise of discretion and judgment, among other things.
 This category would include teachers, accountants, therapists, and social workers, to name a few.
 It also includes creative professionals like artists and actors.

-Now that we have a bit of a background on who, how, and why employees are classified as non-exempt or exempt, let’s touch on the mind set change one must make when transitioning from an hourly position into a salary position.
+Now that we have a bit of a background on whom, how, and why employees are classified as non-exempt or exempt, let’s touch on the mindset to change one must make when transitioning from an hourly position into a salary position.

-As non-exempt employees move up the career ladder, or move into more white-collar positions, they may glimpse the more perceived glamourous work-life of employees who are salary exempt.
+As non-exempt employees move up the career ladder or move into more white-collar positions, they may glimpse the more perceived glamorous work-life of employees who are salary exempt.
 For example, it may seem as though they come and go as they please and have quite a bit of flexibility.
-What the hourly employee may not see is the less glamorous side of an exempt employee’s work life, which entails working longer hours, including weekends, and having to be “on call” much of the time to check on emails and take phone calls without any additional compensation.
+What the hourly employee may not see is the less glamorous side of an exempt employee’s work life, which entails working longer hours, including weekends, and having to be “on-call” much of the time to check on emails and take phone calls without any additional compensation.

-While there are some perks with regards to flexibility, as well as some protections under the law, the exempt employee may find themselves sort of “on the clock” a lot of the time.
+While there are some perks in regard to flexibility, as well as some protections under the law, the exempt employee may find themselves sort of “on the clock” a lot of the time.
 This is not unusual.
 Once an employee becomes exempt, it’s about getting the work done and making sure the responsibilities are always attended to, regardless of the time it might take.

 It isn’t uncommon for employers to require their exempt employees to work 45, 50, 55 or more hours a week, and they legally can do that.
 It may not make for a happy employee, but at the very least, the employer expects their exempt employees to jump in and work those long hours when they are required to do so.